rdw20170120/spring-test-project/complete/compiling.md

 1. Create a new branch: `git checkout -b Rob`
 1. Navigate to this `complete` subdirectory.
 1. Based on instructions [here](https://spring.io/guides/gs/spring-boot/),
-   Invoke Gradle to run the application: `./gradlew bootRun` NOTE the helpful shortcut in `source_me.bash`.
+   invoke Gradle to run the application: `./gradlew bootRun`

+   NOTE the helpful shortcut in `source_me.bash`.
 1. That failed with this error: